-The advantages offered by social networks let the world see who you are, what business you do, and reach bigger audiences.
-As a result, selling on Facebook platform offers a very effective and useful business strategy for your eCommerce marketing.
+The advantages offered by social networks let the world see who you are, and what business you do, and reach bigger audiences.
+As a result, selling on Facebook Marketplace offers a very effective and useful business strategy for your eCommerce marketing.

 Take a look at these Shopify Facebook store examples, go through their pages and make notes about the wisest moves these e-commerce sellers made: company logo, beautiful product images, excellent visual identity, clearly defined navigation elements, simple and user-friendly design, and persuasive call to action buttons.